ghc-proposals/ghc-proposals/proposals/0370-modifiers.rst

     a modifier can be put directly before a syntactic closer or separator, such as ``;`` or ``where`` or ``)``.

-13. Modifiers of unknown kind produce an error.
+13. Modifiers of unknown or polymorphic kind produce an error.

 14. Modifiers of known kind but with an unknown meaning produce a warning, controlled by ``-Wunknown-modifiers``.
 They are otherwise ignored.
 (However,